bigfootproject/spark-dectree/README.md

-A Decision Tree algorithm for Apache SPARK
+Classification and Regression Tree algorithms for Apache SPARK
 =============

 This repository focus on a possible implementation of a decision tree for Apache SPARK.